Why should I listen to you?

 Get on the Fast Track to Establish Authority Status

 Deep down you know that if you follow the right experts and absorb the right books, blogs, and talks, you’ll feel more like an authority yourself.

 However, the effort seems daunting.
 It will take hundreds of hours, surely!

 That’s why you haven’t done it yet.
 And that’s why you still feel like a fraud.

 In actuality, you can feel like an expert with much less knowledge than you think.
 And gaining the knowledge you do need is quicker than you ever thought possible.

 Just imagine really feeling like the confident authority you dream of becoming.
 Imagine describing yourself as an expert to others and not feeling the slightest twinge of anxiety.

 Remember, that feeling of quiet confidence, of being an authority, is now within your grasp.

 You’re ready.
-You have the tools you need.
+You have the tools you need to establish authority.

 So get started.
 Become the confident authority your audience, company, prospects or clients deserve.